AUSTRALIAN REPTILE PHOTOS, DISTRIBUTION MAPS AND INFORMATION

 This is a neonate specimen, locality unknown.

-This usually nocturnal snake should be considered extremely dangerous.
-It superficially resembles the common Freshwater Snake or Keelback (Tropidonophis mairii - a harmless colubrid) and grows to about 1 metre long.
+This often nocturnal snake should be considered extremely dangerous.
+It is regularly mistaken for the common Freshwater Snake or Keelback Tropidonophis mairii- (a harmless colubrid) and and and grows to about 1 metre long.
 Females gives birth to an average of about 10 live young possibly every second year.
-It is generally regarded as an agressive species.
+It is generally regarded as an aggressive species.